mohicans-pop-2008/vinto/README.markdown

 - [x] A user can join a jitsi conference through Vinto.
 - [x] Another user could join the same conference through Vinto.
 - [x] Users can see other users in the same conference rendered in Vinto.
-- [ ] Users can shut off their own video.
+- [x] Users can shut off their own video.

 #### Audio
 - see Video
-- [ ] Users can mute themselves within Vinto. (use Track.mute in lib-jitsi-api)
+- [x] Users can mute themselves within Vinto and no one else can hear them. (use Track.mute in lib-jitsi-api)

 #### Screen
 - [ ] A user should be able to toggle share screen mode in Vinto.